Definitive Guide to Selling a House in Bad Condition if It’s Old or Damaged and Needs Major Repairs in 2021

 In addition to mold problems, prolonged exposure to moisture causes decay in the house’s framing structure.

 If your house has mold, you might be interested in reading our definitive guide to selling your house with mold problems.
 If your property has been damaged by water leaks or flooding, learn more about your options from our guide to selling a water damaged home.
+If your house is located in a floodplain, you might also want to read our guide on how you can sell a house in a flood zone.

 How Much Does Water Damage Restoration Cost?